maximecb/uvm/README.md

 ### Why a 64-bit machine?
 Why not 32-bit or 16-bit?

+UVM is a 64-bit machine in the sense that each stack slot holds 64 bits, and it provides 64-bit integer arithmetic operations.
-This is a matter of pragmatism.
-Most modern microprocessors on PCs, laptops, tablets, cellphones and supercomputers are 64-bit designs.
+This is a pragmatic hoice as most modern microprocessors on PCs, laptops, tablets, cellphones and supercomputers are 64-bit designs.
 There are still 32-bit microprocessors out there, but they are the minority by far.
-Note that it should be very feasible to port UVM to a 32-bit machine.
-Also note that if the programs you want to run on UVM use less than 4GiB of memory, you can use 32-bit pointers, which are more compact than 64-bit pointers.
-This means you can effectively run 32-bit programs on UVM without the data size overhead of 64-bit pointers.
+However, note that it should be very feasible to port UVM to a 32-bit machine.
+Also note that UVM also provides 32-bit integer arithmetic operations, and that if the programs you want to run on UVM use less than 4GiB of memory, you can use 32-bit pointers, which are more compact than 64-bit pointers.
+This means you can effectively run 32-bit programs on UVM without the memory overhead of 64-bit pointers.
 You could even use 16-bit pointers if you wanted to.

 ### Why a stack machine and not a register machine?